KianBahasadri/seedbox/README.md

   - Make sure you encrypt it if someone else is providing it to you, ill go over this later

+## Limitations and Notices
+1. the wireguard container does not support ipv6, it was throwing errors and it seemed too difficult to solve so i just removed ipv6 from the config
+2. This error when starting the wireguard container is harmless `s6-rc: fatal: unable to take locks: Resource busy`

 ## Docker
 TODO

 ## Documentation